 Likewise, physicians expect their patients to have easy access to phlebotomy services to increase patient compliance.
 Increasing access may include an in-office phlebotomy (in states where not prohibited by law).
 Although this service is patient-focused, it may not be cost-effective in all circumstances.
 A profitability analysis can justify providing an in-office phlebotomist.

 - Customer Satisfaction SurveyMonkey Instructions

-- CURRENTLY UNAVAILABLE: Patient Service Center Calculator - Contact MCL Outreach Development
+- Patient Service Center Calculator - Contact MCL Outreach Development

 Infrastructure and capacity are necessities for generating additional test volume.
 Having the necessary functions to support outreach specimens and processes may include: